dabadav/Report/Balanced B+ Trees.md

 <div id='Introduction'/>
 <h3>1.
 Introduction </h3>
-The goal of this report is to study and learn from authoritative sources topics related to the course of Algorithms an
+The goal of this report is to study and learn from authoritative sources topics related to the Algorithms and Data Structures course.

+In order to understand what B+ Trees are we first need to talk about some of the history related to this data structure.
+Why it is created?
+What problem solves?
+What was before?

+So it's first necessary a bit about to talk about Binary search trees (BST), B-trees and the differences

 Explain why B-trees are used when the search structure is on disk